Relevant Laws

 Here's why:

-• It typically does not apply to the actions of your neighbors.
+- It typically does not apply to the actions of your neighbors.
 So when your neighbor keeps playing a wall-shaking stereo at 3 am, that isn't a breach of the covenant of quiet enjoyment.
-There may be exceptions to this where the lease includes noise restrictions and the landlord refuses to take action to enforce those restrictions.
+There may be exceptions to this rule, particularly when the lease includes noise restrictions and the landlord refuses to take action to enforce them, allowing the tenant to bargain it away.
+When you sign a lease that will enable a landlord unrestricted access to your apartment or prohibit pets, you are agreeing to restrictions on your use of the property.

-In most cases, the apartment is still habitable, so you can't move out and terminate your lease.
+What you can't do: In most cases, the apartment is still habitable, so you can't move out and terminate your lease.

 Eviction